Blue Valley youth program uses gardening and mentorship to prevent violence

 From community gardens that provide fresh food to mentoring programs that help youth navigate relationships and emotions, the project is designed to keep young people engaged and connected to positive influences.
 Special attention is given to young women, who often face unique challenges, including emotional abuse and online harassment.

-Each STRONG project must be rooted in the community, supported by residents, and centered on safety, inclusivity, and long-term well-being.
-In Blue Valley, those goals are being pursued through a mix of neighborhood cleanups, community watch efforts, youth mentorship, and regular connection to city services and health resources.
+Each STRONG project must be rooted in community input, supported by residents, and centered on safety, inclusivity, and long-term well-being.
+In Blue Valley, those goals are being pursued through a mix of neighborhood cleanups, community watch efforts, youth mentorship, and regular access to health resources and city services.

-With new neighborhood cameras installed and weekly youth activities underway, the Blue Valley team is demonstrating how sustained, community-driven work can lay the foundation for safer streets and stronger futures.
+With new neighborhood cameras installed and weekly youth activities underway, the Blue Valley team is demonstrating how consistent, community-led action can help prevent violence before it starts—and build a stronger foundation for the future.

-The STRONG program is now in its second year, continuing to invest in neighborhoods like Blue Valley where residents are taking the lead to prevent violence and support each other.
-Projects funded through STRONG are required to be completed by the end of 2025—but many, like this one, are part of long-term efforts already making an impact.
+Now in its second year, the STRONG program continues to invest in neighborhoods like Blue Valley, where resident-led organizations are stepping up to do their part.
+While projects funded through STRONG are required to be completed by the end of 2025, many — including this one — are part of long-term, sustainable efforts already making a lasting impact.